'Highly likely' Russia poisoned ex-spy, UK's Prime Minister says

 Speaking with reporters Sunday, England's chief medical officer, Sally Davies, urged customers who visited either location on the same day as Sergei Skripal to wash their clothes and any possessions they had with them at the time.

-The announcement follows the deployment Friday of an additional 180 military personnel to help police investigate several sites amid concerns over potential contamination.
+The announcement followed the deployment Friday of an additional 180 military personnel to help police investigate several sites amid concerns over potential contamination.

 Police have so far identified more than 200 witnesses and 240 pieces of evidence in the attempted killing, UK Home Secretary Amber Rudd said Saturday.